cerebral/cerebral/README.md

 React.render(<App/>, document.body);
 ```
 When you return a **promise** from an action it will become an **async action**.
 The next action will not be triggered until the async action is done.
 The value you return in a promise is passed to the next action.
-You will not be able to **remember** during an async action, but you will be able to **remember** syncrhonously when it is done.
+You will not be able to **remember** during an async action, but you will be able to **remember** synchronously when it is done.
 Any mutations to the **cerebral** outside of a signal or in an async callback will throw an error.

+Note that we never return state from one action that can be mutated in the next.
+To reference the same object across actions we use `cerebral.ref()`.
+This is cerebrals own internal referencing which is helpful both to you as a developer, but also internals of cerebral depends on it.

 ### Facets
 *cerebral.js*